tesshuflower/samples/policy/README.md

 This policy creates a velero restore resource to all managed clusters that match the PlacementRule for the `oadp-hdr-app-restore-set` policySet.
 The restore resource is used to restore applications resources and PVs from a selected backup.
-The restore uses the `nsToRestore` hdr-app-configmap property to specify the namespaces for the applications to restore.

 ### Restore pre and post hooks